Annual Review of Organizational Psychology and Organizational Behavior

-The Annual Review of Organizational Psychology and Organizational Behavior is an annual peer-reviewed academic journal published by Annual Reviews.
+The Annual Review of Organizational Psychology and Organizational Behavior is an annual peer-reviewed academic journal published by Annual Reviews (AR).
 It publishes review articles relevant to the fields of industrial and organizational psychology, organizational behavior, and human resource management.
 It was established in 2014, with Frederick P. Morgeson as founding editor-in-chief.
 As of 2023, the journal is published open access, under the Subscribe to Open model.